makoto/intro_tokyo_products_slide_at_lrug_may_2010/two/slide.md

 # What is TC/TT/KC

-* Tokyo Cabinet = List, K-V, or Table store.
+* Tokyo Cabinet = Key-Value, or Document.
 Memory or File
 * Tokyo Tyrant = Network Server
 * Kyoto Cabinet = Sibling of TC (C++), Windows support